AppsFlyerSDK/appsflyer-onelink-ios-sample-apps/README.md

-# appsflyer-onelink-ios-sample-apps
+# appsflyer-onelink-simulator-ios
-iOS sample apps which demonstrate the usage of Appsflyer Onelink - A unified deep-linking solution.
+iOS Simulator which demonstrate the usage of Appsflyer Onelink - A unified deep-linking solution.
 This repository gives you sample apps to get you started easily with OneLink.

 ## Table of Contents